 - CONTAINS LESS THAN 2% OF TARTARIC ACID,CITRIC ACID,NATURAL AND ARTIFICIAL FLAVOR,YELLOW 6,RED 40,YELLOW 5,BLUE 1.

 So according to the Sour Patch Kids official website, they are not claiming that any gelatin is used in Sour Patch Kids.
-Also, Peta calls Sour Patch Kids a vegan friendly food.
-To the right you can see an image of the ingredients list.
+Also, Peta calls Sour Patch Kids a vegan-friendly food.
+To the right, you can see an image of the ingredients list.

-But, there is some beliefs that Sour Patch Kids has its own proprietary formula that does use gelatin and doesn’t list it as an ingredient.
+But, there are some beliefs that Sour Patch Kids has its own proprietary formula that does use gelatin and doesn’t list it as an ingredient.
 There is also a commenter elsewhere who says that when they called the Sour Patch Kids customer service number, they were told that Sour Patch Kids are not vegan friendly.
 Also, they are not certified as being Vegan.

 But, Corn Syrup and Modified Corn Starch can be used as a bonding agent.
 So it seems that in the U.S., that is what is being used instead of gelatin.